Raarbiarsan1899/data_cleaning/README.md

 according to the instructions from Getting and Cleaning Data Course Project.

-files should not moved after unzipping the zip file, and this script function in the unzipped folder
+files should not moved after unzipping the zip file, and this script work only in the unchanged, unzipped folder of the zip file

 ### Step 1: load all data sets in the memory,